With the number of shotguns available, it can be difficult to decide which one is right for you.

 That’s why manufacturers offer a wide range of stocks, even very different in shape and size, to give every shooter the chance to find the ideal size.

-On average, we can say that the length of a stock is around 360 mm for hunting shotguns, while it can reach up to 370 mm for shotguns dedicated to shooting sports.
+On average, we can say that the length of a stock is:

 In fact, a shorter length guarantees a more immediate aim, very important when hunting, where shooting is often more instinctive.
 On the contrary, a longer stock facilitates the acquisition of targets and their pursuit over long distances with a slightly more fluid swing.